IvanVargas21/ProductHub/README.md

 **ProductHub** is a practice project built while learning the PERN stack (PostgreSQL, Express, React, Node.js).
 It implements a **product management app** with CRUD operations, 13 customizable themes, and real-time data fetching—a hands-on way to master full-stack development.

-*(Originally followed a YouTube tutorial, then expanded with custom features like rate limiting, bot detection, and scalable file structure.)*

 ---

 ## 🚀 Key Features